 Ma Hong, aka Yui Jiang-Hung, Yui Shi-Lin, Chen Shuang-Wao, Tung Chih-Pei

-Genus. in 1941, Chinese, citizen of the People's Republic of China.
+Born in 1941; Chinese; citizen of the PRC.
 In 1968 he fled to the USSR.
-He worked as a mechanic at the Karaganda Metallurgical Plant in Temir-Tau, Karaganda Region, Kazakh SSR.
-Participated in a KGB-inspired anti-Maoist “organization.”
+Worked as a mechanic at the Karaganda Metallurgical Plant in Temir-Tau, Karaganda region, Kazakh SSR.
+Participated in a KGB-inspired anti-Maoist "organization".
 Arrested in 1972, accused of espionage.
-Sentenced by the military tribunal of the Central Asian Military District on November 30, 1973 under Art.
-15 and 51 of the Criminal Code of the Kazakh SSR to 10 years in prison, with the first 5 years served in prison and the next 5 years in a high-security penal colony, with confiscation of property and with reference to a term of 5 years.
-Political prisoner in 1972-1976.
-He was kept in Vladimir prison.
-On 10/22/1975 he was transferred to Alma-Ata to review the case.
-The charge was reclassified as “illegal border crossing.”
+Sentenced by the military tribunal of the Central Asian Military District on November 30, 1973 under Articles 15 and 51 of the Criminal Code of the Kazakh SSR to 10 years' imprisonment, with the first 5 years to be served in prison and the subsequent 5 years in a strict regime penal colony, with confiscation of property and exile for a term of 5 years.
+Political prisoner from 1972 to 1976.
+Held in Vladimir prison.
+22.10.1975 transferred to Alma-Ata for a review of the case.
+The charge was re-qualified to "illegal border crossing".
 Released early.
-After liberation he lived in the village.
-"Pobeda" (Khabarovsk Territory), worked in the timber industry enterprise.
-He was persecuted: interrogated in the case of L.G.
+After his release, he lived in the settlement "Pobeda" (Khabarovsk Krai), worked in the timber industry enterprise.
+Subjected to persecution: interrogated in the case of L.G.
 Lukyanenko (1978), T.M.
 Velikanova (1980).

 Cases (1)